All data is current as of 2013, unless otherwise noted.

 Pursuant to the Nevada Supreme Court’s inherent authority to regulate legal practice in the state, the Court issued Administrative Order ADKT-411 on January 2008 that, among other things: a) instituted performance standards for attorneys in trial-level adult criminal, juvenile delinquency, and appellate representation; b) removed the judiciary from the oversight and administration of indigent defense; and, c) required each county to submit to the Supreme Court for approval local plans for delivering indigent defense services.

 Percentage of alternative funding: 0%

-Nevada statutes require all counties whose population is 100,000 or more to create a county-funded office of the public defender, because the county population is 100,000 or more.
+By statute, Clark County (Las Vegas) and Washoe County (Reno) must each have a county-funded office of the public defender, because the county population is 100,000 or more.
 In Clark County, the primary office is the Office of the Clark County Public Defender (Las Vegas).
 The Clark County Special Public Defender handles conflicts only in death penalty cases, other murder cases, and representation of parents in termination of parental rights proceedings.
 An independent, coordinated assigned counsel system in Clark County handles all other conflict matters.
-In Washoe County, the primary office is the Washoe County Public Defender’s Office, and the Alternate Public Defender’s Office in Washoe County provides conflict representation in all types of trial level cases.
+In Washoe County, the primary office is the Washoe County Public Defender’s Office, and the Alternate Public Defender’s Office provides conflict representation in all types of trial level cases.